10 Things You May Not Know About Virginia Baptist Hospital Birth Center

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0007.jpg

-9. They no longer do “inked” footprints, instead they use Certascan technology to create a high pixel digital scan of your baby’s footprints.
-This information is stored in a database available online where you can access it once you're home and settled.
-If you’d like to have an old fashioned inked footprint from your baby’s first day you can bring in your own ink pad and paper and they will gladly do that for you!
+8. They no longer provide baby footprints as a keepsake.
+If you’d like to have an inked footprint from your baby’s first day you can bring in your own ink pad and paper and they will gladly do that for you!

-10. They have a new(ish) practice of delaying baby's first bath for up to 8 hours after birth (barring extenuating circumstances).
+9. In the past, they would offer baby’s first bath pretty soon after birth.
+Now, they wait.
 The reasons and research that back this practice are plenty!
 However, if you really want your baby bathed sooner, just ask! :)

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0005.jpg